bhusal-ujjwal/TaxCalculator/README.md

 # TaxCalculator
-Simple tax calculator in English and Italian for calculating tax rates in the Czech Republic.
+Simple tax calculator in English and Italian (multiple languages) for calculating tax rates in the Czech Republic.